levoxtrip/PKB/docs/topics/be.md

 - I'm a person that overcomes hard and uncomfortable things - therefore I tackle all hard tasks when they need to be solved.
 - I'm a person that is financially save - therefore I don't buy unnecessary thinggs and save the most money possible.

+### Alter Ego

+## Judgment
+Are you juding just the outside without looking whats inside?

 ## Life Guidelines
 - Do what you love - build cool stuff